 Braze is a customer engagement platform that gives you the power to create relevant and meaningful experiences between your customers and your brand.
 In this article, we'll walk you through connecting your Braze account with Lexer to build even stronger relationships with your customers.

-- Being able to import your Braze contacts to enrich profiles in Lexer.
+- Import your Braze contacts to enrich profiles in Lexer.

-- Sending Lexer segments as customer email lists for Braze marketing campaigns
+- Export Lexer segments to Braze as customer lists for marketing campaigns.

 Here's a summary of how Braze integrates with Lexer: